 At the nearby kiddie pool “Schoolyard Sprayground”, you will find even more familiar faces from Finding Nemo, in addition to pop-up jets and gushing water.

-Unfortunately, the Big Blue Pool will be closed for refurbishment beginning in fall 2020.
 Watch these dates and plan around them if you are drawn to the Art of Animation because of the Big Blue Pool.
 Of course you can choose to use the other 2 pools – Cozy Cone and Flippin’ Fins.

 The circular Cozy Cone pool, inspired by Cars, is not a bad choice either with a lot of room and shade.